A Political Romance: Effect on Sterne's career

 In itself, the pamphlet was not a successful writing venture.
 Relatively few read it before it was destroyed, and it did not succeed in improving Sterne's standing with his patron Fountayne.
 Nonetheless, his experience with A Political Romance was a crucial turning point in Sterne's career, as it prompted him to consider humour writing as a serious path.
+The literary historian Ian Jack calls it "essential reading" for Sterne's "strange development" as a writer.
 Sterne had previously published political journalism, but the pamphlet was his first attempt at fiction.
 Reportedly, he later said that before finishing it, "he hardly knew he could write at all, much less with humour, so as to make his reader laugh."
-He began and abandoned a satirical work now known as his "Rabelaisian Fragment", and just eight months later, his comic novel Tristram Shandy was ready to be printed; this work made him a literary celebrity the rest of his life.
+He immediately began and abandoned a satirical work now known as his "Rabelaisian Fragment", and just eight months later, his comic novel Tristram Shandy was ready to be printed; this work made him a literary celebrity the rest of his life.
 While preparing the printing of Tristram Shandy, he wrote to a friend, "Now you desire of knowing the reason of my turning author? why truly I am tired of employing my brains for other people's advantage.—'Tis a foolish sacrifice I made for some years to a foolish person."
-The literary historian Ian Jack calls the pamphlet "essential reading" for Sterne's "strange development" as a writer.